bludit/documentation-english/developers/plugins/index.md

 ?>
 ```

-## Get a plugin, the function returns a plugin object
+## Get a plugin, the function returns a Plugin-Object
 ```
 <?php
 	// Class name of the plugin
 	$className = 'pluginRSS';

-	// Get the plugin object
+	// Get the Plugin-Object
 	$plugin = getPlugin($className);

 	// Print the plugin label